Docs / Scripting Events

 Music: Play Track

-Plays a music file, optionally looping the file when finished.
+Plays a music .mod file, optionally looping the file when finished.
+If you play a new song while another song is playing, the old song will stop automatically.

 - Sound: Play Effect New in 1.2.0